sgladkoff/goldpan-ru/docs/goldpan.md

 This document lists the primary operations available to Goldpan users.

+## Goldpan 3.4 is free!

+We are proud and happy to share this tool free of charge to the industry.
+You do NOT have pay anything for Goldpan unless you want to use a couple of premium features needed only to large companies and serious projects, but MOST of the features are *and will be*  completely free.

 ## Why do I need Goldpan and what is it for?

 What is Goldpan for?